-There are many types of third-party actions that regularly implicate anti-corruption laws such as the FCPA.
+There are many types of third party actions that regularly implicate anti-corruption laws such as the FCPA.
 For example, regulatory third parties (such as vehicle licensing agents and visa processors), shipping third parties (such as customs brokers and freight forwarders), and professional services third parties (such as lawyers, accountants, regulatory consultants, travel agencies securing visas, and lobbyists) regularly deal with host government authorities.
 In a large number of settled cases, the conduct of third parties has led to liability for companies when operating on their behalf.
-For example, in the US, the Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) charged Alcatel-Lucent with using third-party consultants to bribe foreign government officials in Costa Rica, Honduras, Malaysia, and Taiwan, fining the company over US\$137 million in civil and criminal penalties.4 The corrupt payments included agreements with consultants to pay bribes in exchange for contracts and nonpublic information regarding tenders, as well as payments to consultants who never performed work for the company.
-US regulators have vigorously pursued cases involving third parties5 and DOJ has made clear in its recent series of deferred prosecution agreements under the FCPA that companies must develop and implement robust internal anti-corruption compliance regimes to guard against corrupt payments by third parties.
+For example, in the U.S., the Department of Justice ("DOJ") and the Securities and Exchange Commission ("SEC") charged Alcatel-Lucent with using third party consultants to bribe foreign government officials in Costa Rica, Honduras, Malaysia, and Taiwan, fining the company over \$137 million (U.S.) in civil and criminal penalties.
+4 The corrupt payments included agreements with consultants to pay bribes in exchange for contracts and nonpublic information regarding tenders, as well as payments to consultants who never performed work for the company.
+U.S. regulators have vigorously pursued cases involving third parties and the DOJ has made clear in its recent series of deferred prosecution agreements under the FCPA that companies must develop and implement robust internal anti-corruption compliance regimes to guard against corrupt payments by third parties.

-Importantly, companies can be liable for the wrongful actions of their third parties not only if they instruct them to undertake corrupt acts, but also if they show willful blindness toward.
-Deferred Prosecution Agreement, United States v.
-Alcatel-Lucent, S.A., No. 10-20907 (S.D.
-Fla.
-Dec.
-27, 2010) (Alcatel-Lucent DPA); SEC Files Settled Foreign Corrupt Practices Act Charges Against Alcatel-Lucent, S.A. with Total Disgorgement and Criminal Fines of Over \$137 Million, SEC Litigation Release No. 21795 (Dec.
-27, deliberately ignore, or consciously disregard suspicious actions or circumstances.
-In this respect, third-party liability under the FCPA and other anti-corruption laws6 is of particular concern, because third parties conducting business in other countries often operate under different cultural norms and expectations, and some third parties may view illicit actions as consistent with, and even necessary in, local markets.
+Importantly, companies can be liable for the wrongful actions of their third parties not only if they instruct them to undertake corrupt acts, but also if they show willful blindness toward, deliberately ignore, or consciously disregard suspicious actions or circumstances.
+In this respect, third party liability under the FCPA and other anti-corruption laws is of particular concern, because third parties conducting business in other countries often operate under different cultural norms and expectations, and some third parties may view illicit actions as consistent with, and even necessary in, local markets.
 Indeed, some studies have shown that most of the major anti-corruption cases in recent years have involved third parties.
 In 2010, the vast majority of the settled cases have included third parties.